mrkulk/Unsupervised-Capsule-Network/README.md

 For example, here's the model on MNIST test (not ran until convergence).
 The total number of entities in the decoder was set to be 6 and 20 in two different experiments.
 As seen below, the encoder does the necessary deformations to use only the available number of entities.

-#### 6 Entities in decoder [not ran until convergence] (left is the original image, middle columns are the 6 transformed entities per image, right is the reconstructd image)
+#### 6 Entities in decoder (left is the original image, middle columns are the 6 transformed entities per image, right is the reconstructd image)
+Note: not ran until convergence
 ![alt-text](https://github.com/mrkulk/Unsupervised-Capsule-Network/blob/master/capsule_6.png "6 Entities in decoder")

 #### 20 Entities in decoder (left is the original image, middle columns are the 20 transformed entities per image, right is the reconstructd image)